utopia-foss/utopia/doc/faq/core/graph.rst

 .. note::

-    You can find the whole working and tested example including all references in the file ``utopia/test/core/apply_rule_graph_doc_test.cc``.
+    You can find the whole working and tested example, including all the references, in the file ``utopia/test/core/apply_rule_graph_doc_test.cc``.

 Prerequisits on Graph, Vertex, and Edge Type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Note that this functionality can only be used if the vertices and edges of the graph are derived from a  `Utopia::Entity <../doxygen/html/group___graph_entity.html>`_.
 Your definition of the graph needs to look like this: